nevenjovanovic/cts-croala/README.md

 # CroALa, a CTS edition

-Make CroALa Latin texts conformant to the requirements of CITE Architecture.
+Make Neo-Latin texts from [CroALa](http://croala.ffzg.unizg.hr) conformant to the requirements of the [CITE Architecture](http://cite-architecture.github.io/).

 ## The team